 About Computing Sciences at Berkeley Lab

-Scientists today rely on advances in computer science, applied mathematics, and computational science, as well as high-performance computing and networking facilities, to increase our understanding of ourselves, our planet, and our universe.
+Scientists today rely on advances in computer science, mathematics, and computational science, as well as high-performance computing and networking facilities, to increase our understanding of ourselves, our planet, and our universe.

 The mission of Computing Sciences at Berkeley Lab is to achieve transformational, breakthrough impacts in scientific domains through the discovery and use of advanced computational methods and systems and to make those instruments accessible to the broad scientific community.

 Achieve transformational, breakthrough impacts in scientific domains through the discovery and use of advanced computational methods and systems and make them accessible to the broad science community.